Full guide for WordPress Multisite

 We hope it's clear to you now overall, what is WordPress Multisite.
 Let's talk about limitations, to understand in which cases it won't work.

 The biggest limitation is the domain.
 WordPress Multisite feature can work only with subdomains or subfolders.
 It means we technically can't join several different domains, like flowers and clothes.
 The feature allows joining only subdomains of one domain.

 A subdomain is a secondary domain that is based on the primary.
-For example, in the case with roses.flowers the flowers is a primary domain, and
+For example, in the case with roses.flowers the flowers is a primary domain, and a subdomain.

 A subfolder looks like a plain permalink, but instead of a page contains a whole website.
 For example, in the case of flowers/roses, the roses will be not a page, but a website.
 It means that all pages of the roses website will have the such prefix.
 For example, flowers/roses/history and flowers/roses/how-to-care